DelphinusLab/halo2aggregator-s/README.md

 # add INFURA_PROJECT_ID, MNEMONIC in .env file

 # NOTICE!!!
-This command would spend about 0.025 Goerli ETH for deployment
+This command would spend about 0.025 GoerliETH for deployment
+# This command is a liitle bit slow in my test env, please wait for several minutes for complete
 truffle test --goerli
 ```